 - Regarding lipids , it stimulates the breakdown of these in tissues, which can potentially lead to a redistribution of fats in the body.

-- For proteins , cortisol facilitates proteolysis (breakdown of proteins) and limits their synthesis in muscles.
+- For proteins , cortisol facilitates proteolysis (protein breakdown) and limits their synthesis in muscles.
 This can lead to muscle wasting if cortisol levels are excessively high over a long period of time.

-So it's clear that cortisol has a significant impact on how our bodies handle these essential macronutrients, and proper regulation of its levels is crucial for a healthy metabolism.
+It is therefore clear that cortisol has a significant impact on how our bodies manage these essential macronutrients, and proper regulation of its levels is crucial for a healthy metabolism.

 Anti-inflammatory effect of cortisol

-Cortisol has important anti-inflammatory properties for our body.
-It is involved in regulating our inflammatory response by inhibiting the production of pro-inflammatory mediators.
-These mediators are substances produced by our body in the event of inflammation and which promote the recruitment of white blood cells to the site of inflammation.
+Cortisol has important anti-inflammatory properties for our bodies.
+It helps regulate our inflammatory response by inhibiting the production of pro-inflammatory mediators.
+These mediators are substances produced by our bodies in cases of inflammation that promote the recruitment of white blood cells to the site of inflammation.

 - In particular, it reduces chemotaxis, that is, the ability of white blood cells to move towards areas of inflammation.